NervanaSystems/neon/doc/source/models.rst

 method.
 Note that a model object can only be initialized once.

-During training, the model iterates through mini-batches of the dataset, calling the forward and backward propogation functions to compute the gradients according to the provided ``cost`` and update the weights based on the ``optimizer``.
+During training, the model iterates through mini-batches of the dataset, calling the forward and backward propagation functions to compute the gradients according to the provided ``cost`` and update the weights based on the ``optimizer``.
 The length of training is controlled by the ``num_epoch`` argument.
 Callbacks can also be configured to end training